 Because creating samples in this manner is a painstaking and time-consuming exercise, we tested only a handful of targeted samples; results should be viewed with this in mind.

-Central management is available with a thick or thin client; we used both clients for testing.
+Central management is cloud-hosted and accessible with a thin client (web browser), which we used during testing.

 Management & Reporting Capabilities

 Rating